irods/irods_docs/docs/plugins/pluggable_authentication.md

 iadmin mkuser newuser rodsuser
 ~~~

-Then that user must be configured so its Distiguished Name (DN) matches its certificate:
+Then that user must be configured so its Distinguished Name (DN) matches its certificate:

 ~~~
 iadmin aua newuser '/DC=org/DC=example/O=Example/OU=People/CN=New User/CN=UID:drexample'
 ~~~

 !!!
 Note
-    The comma characters (,) in the Distiguished Name (DN) must be replaced with forward slash characters (/).
+    The comma characters (,) in the Distinguished Name (DN) must be replaced with forward slash characters (/).

 On the client side, the user's 'irods_authentication_scheme' must be set to 'GSI'.
 This can be configured via an `irods_environment.json` property: